hernanchavezthielemann/GRO2LAM/README.md

    It is a python 2.7 modular routine used to convert [Gromacs] input files to [Lammps] input files, which include topology, force field coefficients and simulation commands.

-## Licence
+## License
    [MIT](./LICENSE)
    Copyright 2018 Hernan Chavez Thielemann, Annalisa Cardellini, Matteo Fasano, Gianmarco Ciorra, Luca Bergamasco, Matteo Alberghini, Eliodoro Chiavazzo, Pietro Asinari

 ## Citation
-   The publication associated with this code is found here:
+   The publication associated with this code is found here: [s00894-019-4011-x]

-   Hernan Chavez Thielemann, Annalisa Cardellini, Matteo Fasano, Gianmarco Ciorra, Luca Bergamasco, Matteo Alberghini, Eliodoro Chiavazzo, Pietro Asinari.
+   Hernán Chávez Thielemann, Annalisa Cardellini, Matteo Fasano, Luca Bergamasco, Matteo Alberghini, Gianmarco Ciorra, Eliodoro Chiavazzo, Pietro Asinari.
 From GROMACS to LAMMPS: GRO2LAM A converter for molecular dynamics software.
-Article submitted to Journal of Molecular Modeling (2018)
+Journal of Molecular Modeling (2019) 25: 147.

 ## Installation
    To download the latest version there are at least three ways: